mark-claypool/saucer-shoot-naiad/README.txt

 Note, OBJECTS are all the .o files that make up your engine.

-2) Modify INCPATH and ENG in the enclosed Saucer Shoot Naiad Makefile (Linux) or adjust your project file accordingly (Windows or Mac) to point to your engine.
+2) Modify INCPATH and ENG in the enclosed Saucer Shoot Naiad Makefile (Linux or Mac) or adjust your project file accordingly (Windows) to point to your engine.

 If using the full version of Dragonfly (with event filtering), uncomment the line:

  CFLAGS= -DREGISTER

-3) Type "make" (Linux) or hit F7 (Windows).
+3) Type "make" (Linux or Mac) or hit F7 (Windows).
 This should build the game.

 4) In terminal window (Linux or Mac), type "./game" to run or hit F5 (Windows).
 This should run the game.